Grant Administration

 • Is the proposed project consistent with the priorities of your Division/Department?

-• Has the responsible Dean/administrator approved development of an application?
+• Has the responsible Dean/Vice President approved the development of a project proposal or application?

 • Will college resources (space, equipment) be needed if the application is successful?